Insulin resistance: Pathophysiology

-In normal metabolism, the elevated blood glucose instructs beta (β) cells in the Islets of Langerhans, located in the pancreas, to release insulin into the blood.
-The insulin makes insulin-sensitive tissues in the body (primarily skeletal muscle cells, adipose tissue, and liver) absorb glucose which provides energy as well as lowers blood glucose.
-The beta cells reduce insulin output as the blood glucose level falls, allowing blood glucose to settle at a constant of approximately 5 mmol/L (90 mg/dL).
-In an insulin-resistant person, normal levels of insulin do not have the same effect in controlling blood glucose levels.
+In normal metabolism, the elevated blood glucose level causes beta (β) cells in the Islets of Langerhans, located in the pancreas, to release insulin into the blood.
+The insulin makes insulin-sensitive tissues in the body (primarily skeletal muscle cells, adipose tissue, and liver) absorb glucose which provides energy as well as lowers blood glucose, in a negative feedback loop.
+The beta cells reduce insulin output as the blood glucose level falls, allowing blood glucose to settle at a homeostatic constant level of approximately 5 mmol/L (90 mg/dL).
+In an insulin-resistant individual, normal levels of insulin do not have the same effect in controlling blood glucose levels.

-When the body produces insulin under conditions of insulin resistance, the cells are unable to absorb or use it as effectively and it stays in the bloodstream.
+When the body produces insulin under conditions of insulin resistance, the cells are unable to absorb or use glucose as effectively and it stays in the bloodstream.
 Certain cell types such as fat and muscle cells require insulin to absorb glucose and when these cells fail to respond adequately to circulating insulin, blood glucose levels rise.
+Skeletal muscle is thought to be particularly important in this regard.
 The liver normally helps regulate glucose levels by reducing its secretion of glucose in the presence of insulin.
 However, in insulin resistance, this normal reduction in the liver's glucose production may not occur, further contributing to elevated blood glucose.
+Also, insulin resistance often is associated with a hypercoagulable state (impaired fibrinolysis) and increased inflammatory cytokine levels.
+Insulin resistance within skeletal muscle is thought to play a major role in the development of insulin resistance in the whole body.

-Insulin resistance in fat cells results in reduced uptake of circulating lipids and increased hydrolysis of stored triglycerides.
-This leads to elevated free fatty acids in the blood plasma and can further worsen insulin resistance.
-Since insulin is the primary hormonal signal for energy storage into fat cells, which tend to retain their sensitivity in the face of hepatic and skeletal muscle resistance, insulin resistance stimulates the formation of new fatty tissue and accelerates weight gain.
-Brain cells also require insulin, such that insulin resistance in the brain is implicated in neurodegenerative disease.
-(Although insulin does not cross the blood-brain barrier natively, it can do so by carrier-mediated transport systems.)
+Pancreas

 In states of insulin resistance, beta cells in the pancreas increase their production of insulin.
 This causes high blood insulin (hyperinsulinemia) to compensate for the high blood glucose.
 During this compensated phase of insulin resistance, beta cell function is upregulated, insulin levels are higher, and blood glucose levels are still maintained.
 If compensatory insulin secretion fails, then either fasting (impaired fasting glucose) or postprandial (impaired glucose tolerance) glucose concentrations increase.
 Eventually, type 2 diabetes occurs when glucose levels become higher as the resistance increases and compensatory insulin secretion fails.
 The inability of the β-cells to produce sufficient insulin in a condition of hyperglycemia is what characterizes the transition from insulin resistance to type 2 diabetes.
-Although insulin resistance is generally thought to precede hyperglycemia, hyperglycemia promotes insulin resistance (a bidirectional relationship).